 The Digital Projects Priorities Team has identified four collection priority areas for new digital projects based on collection strengths and priorities within the University and the Univiversity Libraries:

-For a list of our completed projects, please visit the UNCG Digital Collections home page.
+For a list of our completed and in progress digital projects, please visit the UNCG Digital Collections website.

 For updates, check out the Digital Projects blog or Facebook page.